Arthritis tablets for dogs, explained in plain English

 Joint supplement tablets, how to choose without wasting money

 Supplements are not the same as pain relief.
-They may help some dogs, but results are often slower and milder.
-Most need weeks of consistent use.
+They may help some dogs, but results are often slower and milder, and most need weeks of consistent use before you'd expect to see a change.

 Common ingredients include: